TwinFan/XPPlanes/docs/index.md

 ## Configuration

 Currently, there is no user interface available for configuring the plugin.
-But the plugin writes a configuration file during shutdown, that you can modify while X-Plane/the plugin is not running.
-Find it in
+But the plugin writes a configuration file, if there was none during startup, that you can modify.
+It will be read during next plugin start only, though.
+Find the config file in
 ```
 <X-Plane>/Output/preferences/XPPlanes.prf
 ```